DataONEorg/dataone-web/content/learning/portals-tutorial.md

 ![](/uploads/d1-createportal3.png)

-### Portal Settings Page
+### Portal About and Settings Pages

-In a new edit session, the first thing you'll see is the settings page where you'll be able to set the basic elements of your portal:
+In a new edit session, the first thing you'll see is the about page where you'll be able to add details about your project page.

+On the settings tab, you'll set the basic elements of your portal:

 * Portal title
 * Unique portal identifier